TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 test feature really proved its worth here to verify that everything went back together correctly.

-With the new breadboard space now abailable, two new [user-accessible registers](../dxy-registers/) were added along with an internal D register and a dedicated added that can add D to either X, Y, or zero.
+With the new breadboard space now available, two new [user-accessible registers](../dxy-registers/) were added along with an internal D register and a dedicated added that can add D to either X, Y, or zero.